Translate into the Language of your choice

 Our Purpose in Life

-The fundamental nature of life presents a profound enigma that appears to elude the grasp of every individual.
-Many individuals devote their lives to the pursuit of a purpose, yet instead of making a definitive choice and committing to it, they find themselves perpetually searching for it.
+Many people dedicate their lives to finding a purpose, but instead of making a definitive choice and committing to it, they end up perpetually searching for it.

-Every Christian’s purpose is to serve the Lord with their entire being—mind, soul, and spirit.
+Every Christian’s purpose should be to serve the Lord with their entire being—mind, soul, and spirit.
 This purpose alone should suffice for a Christian’s life.
-However, as a wise Father to his creation, God comprehends the depths of human hearts.
-Consequently, God provides us with additional purposes for serving him.

 Acts 1:8 ye shall receive power, after that the Holy Ghost is come upon you...Its purpose is to give us power.